rickd-dotshite/nemioDev/pages/02.nanowallet/10.delegated-harvesting/03.delegated-harvesting-local-nis/docs.en.md

 **NIS needs Java 8 64 bit to run.
 Download it from [java.com](https://www.java.com/en/download/manual.jsp) and install it with default values.**

-To run a local node, download and extract the standalone client from [nem.io](https://www.nem.io/install.html) or [the developer's repository](http://bob.nem.ninja/).
+To run a local node, download and extract the standalone client from [nem.io](https://www.nem.io/install.html) or [the developer's repository](http://bob.nem.ninja/) file nis-x.x.xx.tgz (where x.x.xx is the highest number).

 In the extracted folder (nis-ncc) you will find a file called "runNis" (Windows: runNis.bat, OSX/Linux: nix.runNis.sh).
 ![](bWxx446.png)